Axel-NCHO/ReddTok/README.md

 MP4

 ## Supported languages for the voice
 French "FR", English (US) "EN_US", Deutch "DE" and Russian "RU".
+These must be already installed on the system.
 The genders are reffered as MALE and FEMALE

 ## Command line options